-Top 5 Live-Streaming Apps for Fashion Brands in China
+Top 5 Live-Streaming Apps for Brands in China

 The development of the Internet has given birth to many new professions, and the Chinese live-streaming industry has also been developing rapidly.
 Especially in the West, we always hear of fairy tails about successful live streaming that enabled fashion brands to be out of stock in mainland China in less than a couple of minutes.
 What are the live-streaming apps for fashion brands?
 How to select the right ones and implement the most result-driven strategy?